rlugojr/linkurious-enterprise-manual/getting-started/install.md

 7. Make sure that Neo4j is running.

-8. Run `linkurious-osx\start.sh.command` to launch Linnkurious.
+8. Run `./linkurious-osx/start.sh.command` to launch Linkurious (you can double-click on the file to run it).

 ### Windows systems